I am very happy to be writing about one of my favorite westerns. I am not an enormous fan of the genre but what I like, I really like.

 Grandly named Sylvanus Richard van Mattimore when he was born in 1899, Arlen trained with the Royal Canadian Flying Corps during World War One, though he did not see combat.

 He signed on with Paramount Pictures and steadily worked his way from extra to leading man.
 His flying experience won him a lead role in the flying picture, Wings.
 Director William Wellman wanted his actors to really fly and Arlen was more than happy to oblige.
 And if the rivalry between Arlen’s character and Buddy Rogers’ boy-next-door seemed real, it’s because it was.
 That boxing match?
-Real punches.
+Real punches, according to some.

 Arlen reunited with Wellman for the hobo drama Beggars of Life, which co-starred Louise Brooks, pre-Germany.
 While Wings assured Arlen screen immortality, Beggars of Life ended up damaging his reputation.
 Arlen had worked with Louise Brooks in Rolled Stockings and it is safe to say that there was no love lost.
 His performance in Beggars was just so-so but Brooks did not think much of Arlen as an actor in general and was not afraid to share that opinion.